muhammadafroz7777/HTML/README.md

 # HTML
-To learn HTML Language in SMIT
+To learn HTML Language in SMIT with NADIR BASHEER